ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w3d3 - - - day planning.md

 - Friday
   - Code freeze
   - Presentations
+  - (confirm time for the presentation)

 <!--

-@students:
+@LT:
-- games must be ready end of Thursday.
+- remind students: games must be ready end of Thursday.
 - if you're blocked, ask for help.
 Don't leave it for Thursday

 -->